Music censorship: United States

 In the aftermath of the MTV-produced Super Bowl XXXVIII halftime show (which was televised by its corporate sister CBS)—where Janet Jackson's breast was exposed by Justin Timberlake at the conclusion of the show, in an apparent "wardrobe malfunction"—the FCC launched a major crackdown against indecent material broadcast on terrestrial radio and television stations.
 Some rock radio stations removed or censored certain songs so they would not run afoul of the stricter enforcement, while MTV moved several videos with sexually suggestive imagery to late-night hours.
 In addition, Jackson was blacklisted by CBS and MTV's parent company Viacom, resulting in her music being pulled from its television and radio outlets, and Jackson being removed from the CBS-televised 46th Grammy Awards (where she had been scheduled to introduce a tribute to Luther Vandross).
 CBS also aired the ceremony under a five-minute delay in order to ensure that no objectionable content was seen during the telecast.
-The blacklisting caused Janet Jackson's album Damita Jo, which was released the following month, to underperform due to reduced promotion and single airplay.
+The blacklisting caused Janet Jackson's subsequent album Damita Jo to underperform, due to reduced promotion and single airplay.

 Vietnam

 During the era of the Vietnam War, popular music of South Vietnam, which was mainly associated with the Bolero genre, became colloquially known as yellow music, in opposition to red music endorsed by the Communist government of North Vietnam.
 After the Fall of Saigon in 1975, the music was banned altogether.
-Those caught listening to yellow music after North and South Vietnam were reunified would be punished, and their music would be confiscated and destroyed, due to the belief that it contained “ideas that were not good, not healthy, that required criticism.”.
+Those caught listening to yellow music after North and South Vietnam were reunified would be punished, and their music would be confiscated and destroyed, due to the belief that it contained "ideas that were not good, not healthy, that required criticism.".
 Many South Vietnamese artists migrated to the United States, and continued to sing in exile.
 In 1986, the ban was lightened and love songs could be written again, but by then the music industry had ceased to exist.

 The government of the unified Communist Vietnam also prohibited the sale of overseas Vietnamese music, including variety shows like Asia and Paris by Night.
 In recent years however, bolero had grown popular again, as more overseas singers performed in Vietnam.
 Additionally, singing competition television series like Boléro Idol have grown popular, with singers performing songs, including those formerly banned.